Katowice COP24 Notebook: spotlight on U.S. coal sideshow

 Subscribers to Eikon can also find a Take-A-Look summary of Reuters coverage here:

-Below is a flavor of the mood around the event, held in a sprawl of temporary passageways and meeting rooms next to the “Spodek”, a flying-saucer-shaped sports and concert venue.
+Below is a flavour of the mood around the event, held in a sprawl of temporary passageways and meeting rooms next to the “Spodek”, a flying-saucer-shaped sports and concert venue.

+1100 GMT - As ministers lock horns on the detail of the text, they might reflect on a statement issued overnight by global investors managing $32 trillion in assets who urged governments to accelerate steps to combat climate change. reut.rs/2C23M6e

+Separately, it would seem pressure on oil companies to tackle climate change is growing after an activist group for the first time filed a shareholder resolution urging BP to set hard targets for reducing overall carbon emissions.

 Ministers from around 120 countries start to arrive at the conference and face the task of breaking deadlocks and divisions to achieve the political compromises needed by the end of the week.